What is a First-Lien HELOC Mortgage?

 Not a homeowner yet?
 Not a problem.
 Another advantage to a first lien HELOC, specifically the American Financing All in One Mortgage (first lien HELOC), is it can be used for new home purchases.
 It’s home financing and personal banking combined into one fluid financial tool.

-How much money can I access?
+How much HELOC can I get?

 A HELOC usually provides anywhere from 80%-90% of your home’s value in cash, less the balance remaining on your mortgage.
 It’s adjusted based on your creditworthiness and ability to pay off debt.